stel-furet/Mviz/bug_list.md

 - **Shared Canvas Architecture**: Both custom and official AudioMotion analyzers share the same canvas for seamless switching.

 ### FEATURE ENHANCEMENTS
+- **Improve Mixer by Embedding Minimized Mixer in Footer**: Add a minimized/compact version of the mixer panel in the footer for quick access to essential controls without taking up main interface space
+- **Create Content**: Develop content creation features and tools
+- **Electron App**: Package the application as a standalone Electron desktop application
 - **MAO VIDEO onto sphere, cube, otehr obljects that spin, rotate to audio
 - **MAP VIDEO onto fluidity shader
 - **HChange Window size sent to OBS to 9:16 with safe zone overlay

-###*DOCUMENTATION
+### DOCUMENTATION
+- **Review Dev Documentation**: Review and update all developer documentation for accuracy, completeness, and clarity
--How to use in livestreams - enhance, OBS, TIK etc
+- How to use in livestreams - enhance, OBS, TIK etc